The Screenplay Readers Team

 2) Script coverage must have actionable suggestions (AKA all killer, no filler)

-3) Script coverage must be timely
+3) Script coverage must be reasonably fast

 4) A script coverage service must keep its customers’ data 100% private

-Some of our clients…
+Just a few of our clients…

 1492 Pictures (Chris Columbus), Bad Robot (JJ Abrams), Biograph, Blue Cat, Buzzfeed, CAA, Creative Artists Agency (CAA), Deuce Three (Curtis Hanson), Dimension, Disney, Downtown LA Film Festival, Film Independent, Final Draft, Fox Studios Bonafide Productions, Graham-Rozenweig Films, Heroes and Villains Entertainment, Hulu, Innovative Artists Agency, International Creative Management (ICM), Lifetime, London Screenwriter’s Festival, Mark Gordon Company, Mashable, MGM, Miramax, Nasser Entertainment, New Line, Page International Screenwriting Awards, Paramount, Red Rover Films, Red Varden Studios, Robert Evans Company, Roger Corman, Samuel Goldwyn Company, Silver Lake Film Festival, Silver Pictures, Slamdance, Source Code, Spec Scout, Steve Guttenberg, Sundance, SyFy, The Firm, The Gersh Agency, Touchstone Television, Tribeca Film Festival, Universal, Vin Di Bona Productions, Walden Media, Warner Bros.
 Studios, William Morris, Winkler Films, Yari Film Group.

-And finally, Screenplay Readers is proud to support the Writers Guild of America and its brotherhood and sisterhood of union writers, leadership, and staff working to keep the art and industry of screen and television writing vibrant and strong.
-We also support SAG-AFTRA, IATSE, the Teamsters, and the effort to keep film jobs in Los Angeles and California by organizations such as FilmLA.
+Screenplay Readers is proud to support the Writers Guild of America and its brotherhood and sisterhood of union writers, leadership, and staff working to keep the art and industry of screen and television writing vibrant and strong.
+We also wholeheartedly support SAG-AFTRA, IATSE, the Teamsters, and the effort to keep film jobs in Los Angeles and California by organizations such as FilmLA.